Emo: The Origins, Meaning & Definition, Use Cases and More

 - Find your child's current location and get alerts of geo-fenced zones.

-- Schedule a time for your children to access their devices.
+- Schedule a time for your children to access their Android phones.

-- Block or restrict specific inappropriate apps and new apps.
+- Block installing apps or restrict screen time of specific inappropriate apps.

 6How to Talk with Emo Kids